Fitus/Zaloha.sh/DOCUMENTATION.md

 <pre>
 Handling of "weird" characters in filenames was a special focus during development of Zaloha.
-Actually, it was an exercise of how far can be gone with shellscript alone, without reverting to a C program.
+Actually, it was an exercise of how far can be gone with a shellscript alone, without reverting to a C program.
 Tested were:
 !"#$%&amp;'()*+,-.:;&lt;=&gt;?@[\]^`{|}~, spaces, tabs, newlines, alert (bell) and a few national characters (beyond ASCII 127).
 Please note that some filesystem types and operating systems do not permit some of these weird characters at all.